-5.6.
-Revenue Effects
+5.6 Revenue Effects

-5.6.1.
-Any additional revenue consequences that may arise as a result of the project will be managed within the respective school budgets.
+5.6.1 Any additional revenue consequences that may arise as a result of the project will be managed within the respective school budgets.

-5.7.
-Legal Implications, Access to Information and Call-In
+5.7 Legal Implications, Access to Information and Call-In

-- 5.7.1.
-The approval of this report constitutes a 'Key Decision' and as such is eligible for 'Call-In'.
+- 5.7.1 The approval of this report constitutes a 'Key Decision' and as such is eligible for 'Call-In'.
 However due to the constricted programme required to enable delivery of Bulge Cohort schemes by September 2016 and the limited opportunity to seek authority to spend between the date when pupil preferencing data is available (April 2016) and when orders need to be placed (early to mid-July 2016), a request has been made to exempt this report from Call-in.
 The final confirmed costs have only just been received and the contract will need to be awarded as soon as the authority to spend is granted in order to maintain programme.
-If the decision is not implemented before the end of the call-in period on 20th July, there is a significant risk that the project will not be completed in time for the start of term, with the subsequent risk of disruption to the education of the children starting at Middleton Primary School this year.
-Timescales are all the more important this year due to the summer holiday period being less than six weeks. - 5.7.2.
-The procurement strategy has been agreed in consultation with LCC Procurement Unit, who have in turn initiated the appropriate 'call off' from the YORbuild 2 Framework Agreement. - 5.7.3.
-A separate Tender Acceptance Report will be submitted in due course for approval to accept the full tender for the seven modular accommodation schemes that are being delivered under the bulge cohort programme. - 5.7.4.
-There are no other legal implications or access information issues arising from this report.
+If the decision is not implemented before the end of the call-in period on 21st July, there is a significant risk that the project will not be completed in time for the start of term, with the subsequent risk of disruption to the education of the children starting at Hovingham Primary School this year.
+Timescales are all the more important this year due to the summer holiday period being less than six weeks. - 5.7.2 The procurement strategy has been agreed in consultation with LCC Procurement Unit, who has in turn initiated the appropriate 'call off' from the YORbuild 2 Framework Agreement. - 5.7.3 The Director of Children's Services has been granted the delegated authority to approve this project to proceed after complying with the conditions established by Executive Board in June 2016.
+As outlined in this report, the Director of Children's Services has support for the decisions in this report from the Deputy Chief Executive and has consulted with the appropriate Executive Members on the proposals. - 5.7.4 A separate Tender Acceptance Report will be submitted in due course for approval to accept the full tender for the seven modular accommodation schemes that are being delivered under the bulge cohort programme.

+5.7.5 There are no other legal implications or access information issues arising from this report.

-5.8.
-Risk Management
+5.8 Risk Management

 - 5.8.1 Risk is to be managed through application of 'best practice' project management tools and techniques via the City Council's 'Delivering Successful Change' methodology.
-Experienced Project Management resource from Children's Services Built Environment team will be tasked with ensuring the project remains within the predetermined risk tolerances. - 5.8.2 A programme level risk log has been maintained throughout the project and escalation is via Basic Need Programme Manager.
+Experienced Project Management resource from Children's Services Built Environment team will be tasked with ensuring the project remains within the predetermined risk tolerances. - 5.7.2 A programme level risk log has been maintained throughout the project and escalation is via Basic Need Programme Manager.